murilopolese/murilopolese/content/pages/cv.md

 ### 2007

-- Studied Physics (UFES)
+- Studied Physics at UFES
-- Internship at social risk program in elementary school (Programa Tempo Integral)
+- Internship at social risk program in elementary school at Programa Tempo Integral
-- Monitor at Science Museum (Museu da Ciência)
+- Monitor at Science Museum at Museu da Ciência
-- Volunteer on Physics software modeling lab at university (Modelab)
+- Volunteer on Physics software modeling lab at university at Modelab

 ### 2009

 - Dropped Physics to become a software developer
-- Support team and lead developer at software house (Fivecom)
+- Support team and lead developer at software house at Fivecom
-- Technical responsible at culture department’s youth program (Programa Rede Cultura Jovem)
+- Technical responsible at culture department’s youth program at Programa Rede Cultura Jovem
-- Interaction developer at projection mapping collective (PixxFluxx)
+- Interaction developer at projection mapping collective at PixxFluxx
 - Hosted Science Hack Day Vitória
-- Attend to Science Hack Day San Francisco
+- Attended to Science Hack Day San Francisco

 ### 2014

 - Moved to Stockholm
-- Creative Technologist at Digital Agency (Oakwood)
+- Creative Technologist at Oakwood Digital Agency
-- Consultant (Designit)
+- Consultant at Designit
 - Organizer of Kids Hack Day events and club
 - Produced Strawbees’ first instruction booklet
 - Contributed to Quirkbot Kickstarter